INCEPTdk/adaptr/README.md

 differences, and stopping rules for inferiority and superiority are not explicitly defined.
-This is intentional, as these stopping rules will be calibrated to obtain a desired probability of stopping for superiority in the scenario with no between-arm differences, corresponding to the Bayesian type 1 error rate.
+This is intentional, as these stopping rules will be calibrated to obtain a desired probability of stopping for superiority in the scenario with no between-arm differences (corresponding to the Bayesian type 1 error rate).
 Trial specifications do not necessarily have to be calibrated, and simulations can be run directly using the `run_trials()` function covered below (or `run_trial()` for a single simulation).